[music] paused

 );

-Collision Response
+Collision response

-The snap prevents the same problem as wall bouncing.
-Without it, the ball can get stuck inside the paddle, bouncing back and forth every frame until it wiggles through.
+The snap prevents the same problem as wall bouncing, without it, the ball can get stuck inside the paddle, bouncing back and forth every frame until it wiggles through.

 .add_systems(Update, (move_paddle, move_ball, bounce_ball, check_paddle_collision))